EU leaders seek to inject energy into slow vaccine rollout

 The European Commission has sealed deals with several companies for well over 2 billion vaccine shots — far more than the EU population of around 450 million — but only three have been authorized: jabs from Pfizer-BioNTech, Moderna and AstraZeneca.
 Officials say the Johnson & Johnson vaccine could be approved next month.

-Not far from from where European Council President Charles Michel is chairing the summit from Brussels, the heads of the big pharmaceutical companies making vaccines will be grilled by EU lawmakers as the meeting goes on.
+Not far from where European Council President Charles Michel chaired the video summit from Brussels, EU lawmakers grilled the heads of the big pharmaceutical companies.

+AstraZeneca CEO Pascal Soriot fielded many questions from the European Parliament, especially after he confirmed that the company would deliver less than half the vaccines it had committed to in the first quarter.
+The EU has partly blamed supply delays for lagging far behind nations like Israel, the United States and Britain when it comes to vaccinations.
+By early this week, 6.5% of the adults living in the EU had been vaccinated, compared to more than 27% in the U.K.

+Soriot said AstraZeneca would deliver 40 million doses to the EU in the first quarter, attributing the delay to complicated production issues, including “lower than expected output in our dedicated European supply chain."

+Soriot said a big challenge is to improve yield - the number of doses that can be extracted from a liter of vaccine.
+He also rejected the idea that companies can simply open new production sites to solve the problem, saying that engineers must spend a lot of time training staff.

+“Our teams are absolutely stretched to the maximum.
+There’s no way they could train any more people,” he said.
+Soriot insisted that most companies developing vaccines probably face the same constraint.

-The leaders will also weigh whether and when to introduce vaccine certificates, which could help smooth a return to air travel and possibly avoid another disastrous summer holiday season, as the tourism industry and broader economies suffer from restrictions.
+During their summit, the EU leaders also weighed whether and when to introduce vaccine certificates, which could help smooth a return to air travel and possibly avoid another disastrous summer holiday season, as the tourism industry and broader economies suffer from restrictions.

 Southern European countries dependent on tourism, like Greece and Spain, support such a system, but their northern EU partners, like Germany, doubt whether the certificates would work.